On certain extensions of Ramanujan's Master Theorem and their applications: Ramanujan’s Master Theorem for p-k gamma function

 where p, $k>0$ and assuming that there exists a "natural" continuous extension of $\phi(r)$, such that $\phi(0) \neq 0$, then

-where s is any positive integer. \end{theorem} \begin{proof} Theorem 3.1 can easily be derived by replacing $x$ with $x^{k} / p$ in Eqn. (\ref{opo}), then replacing $s$ with $s / k$ and using the same method that we used in sub-section $2.3 .$ \end{proof} \begin{corollary} If $p,k,s>0$, $v\in{\mathbb{R}}$ and $m\in\mathbb{N}$, then
+where s is any positive integer. \end{theorem} \begin{proof} Theorem 3.1 can easily be derived by replacing $x$ with $x^{k} / p$ in Eqn. (\ref{opo}), then replacing $s$ with $s / k$ and using the same method that we used in sub-section $2.3 .$ \end{proof}

-\end{corollary} \begin{proof} Replace $x$ with $x^m$ in Eqn. (\ref{tpo}), $s$ with $\frac{s}{m}$and then replace $s$ with $s+1-v$, the desired conclusion readily follows.
-Furthermore, if we substitute $p=k$ we get a k-gamma function analogue of corollary 3.1.1. \end{proof} \textbf{Example 3.1.1.} Consider the following expansion which can be easily derived by taking the both side logarithm of Weierstrass product formula for gamma function [\cite{six}, pg .8].
+\textbf{Example 3.1.1.} Consider the following expansion which can be easily derived by taking both sides logarithm of the Weierstrass product formula for the gamma function [\cite{six}, pg .8].

 which can be also written as

 with

 Replacing $x$ with $x^{p} / k$ and using Theorem 3.1 for Eqn. (\ref{thrpt}) produces